JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 2. Can't do this - we're already hitting 95% L2 cache throughput
 3. Would need to increase [occupancy](https://gpuopen.com/learn/occupancy-explained)

 Unfortunately, the only real optimization I think we could do is hiding the latency by improving the occupancy.
-More threads for the GPU to swap between when while waiting for memory loads to finish = finishing the overall workload faster.
+More threads for the GPU to swap between while waiting for memory loads to finish = finishing the overall workload faster.

 NSight shows that we have a mediocre 32 out of a hardware maximum of 48 warps occupied, limited by the "registers per thread limiter".
 I.e. our shader code uses too many registers per thread, and NSight does not have enough register space to allocate additional warps.